hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

 ## Kubernetes Deployment (Minikube)
 To deploy the application on Kubernetes using Minikube:

-1. Start Minikube (Optional if you are running Kubernetes on Minikube):
+1. Start Minikube (Optional if you are running Kubernetes on Minikube)

 `minikube start`

-2. Get all pods related to Kubernetes infrastructure `kubectl get all --all-namespaces`
+3. Get all pods related to Kubernetes infrastructure

+`kubectl get all --all-namespaces`